gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 So this is a cubic bezier curve.

-Note that while while the interpolation between points above and the process of making 3 points from 4, then 2 from 3, and finally 1 point from 2 works that's not the normal way.
+Note that while the interpolation between points above and the process of making 3 points from 4, then 2 from 3, and finally 1 point from 2 works that's not the normal way.
 Instead someone plugged in all the math and simplified it to a formula like this